reflectivity/reflectivity.github.io/advanced_and_expert_level/file_format/simple_model.md

            rel_density: 0.95
 ```

-Dentailed models for complex samples might reach several tens of lines, thus they are no longer
+Detailed models for complex samples might reach several tens of lines, thus they are no longer
 that *simple*.
-The idea then is, that recuring fracments (sub-stacks, layers, materials) are defined in detail and strored in a
+The idea then is, that recuring fragments (sub-stacks, layers, materials) are defined in detail and stored in a
 local dictionary or even in the orso data base.
 The model description in the header then stays simple and easy to use.